dvirBiton1/Elevators-offline/README.md

 ![Uml](https://user-images.githubusercontent.com/35407628/142432892-1a4e34bf-bc48-4258-85bd-465122c5a0e7.png)

 # *how to use the code*
-if you want to use the code do the next steps:
+if you want to use the code do the next steps: \
-1. download the files from the git./
+1. download the files from the git \
-2.run the code and see the result./
+2.run the code and see the result \
-*you have two chose to run the code:*./
+*you have two chose to run the code:* \
-  1.run the tester and the code -> it will return out file and show you the result in the terminal./ To do that you need to run to commend "python Ex1.py (path to the building)./ input\Ex1_Buildings\B5.json (path to the calls) input\Ex1_Calls\Calls_c.csv (the out file name) out.csv"../ the function "runTester" do it all together./
+  1.run the tester and the code -> it will return out file and show you the result in the terminal \
+  To do that you need to run to commend "python Ex1.py (path to the building) \
+  input\Ex1_Buildings\B5.json (path to the calls) input\Ex1_Calls\Calls_c.csv (the out file name) out.csv" \
+  the function "runTester" do it all together \
-  2.run just the code, and it makes "out.csv" file./
+  2.run just the code, and it makes "out.csv" file \

-then you can enter to the terminal command in phychram and run the tester simulation from there by writing:./
+then you can enter to the terminal command in phychram and run the tester simulation from there by writing: \

-you can make your own csv and json files that contains calls and parameters of the elevators and run the code to choose for your own./ situation.
+you can make your own csv and json files that contains calls and parameters of the elevators and run the code to choose for your own situation. \